-The Jackie Howe Festival of the Golden Shears 2013 will see the second year of a festival that is a commemorative event celebrating the history and birth of the Darling Downs region; the men, women, personalities, challenges and triumphs that these pioneers faced – while changing and moulding a 300,000sq.km landscape to form the Toowoomba and Darling Downs region we live in today.
+The Jackie Howe Festival of the Golden Shears 2014 will see the third year of a festival that is a commemorative event celebrating the history and birth of the Darling Downs region; the men, women, personalities, challenges and triumphs that these pioneers faced – while changing and molding a 300,000sq.km landscape to form the Toowoomba and Darling Downs region we live in today.

 The event this year will encompass the following: